 This scenario is what our culture promotes as the ideal, the one we should be striving for.

-If you don’t have it and you want it, you may wonder what you’re doing wrong.
-Others will likely wonder as well.
-Often to your face.
+If you don’t have this life and you want it, you may wonder what you’re doing wrong.

-If you have it and don’t feel happy, you may find yourself in a self-judgmental state, feeling like you should be happy for reaching this place that defines success for the modern woman.
+If you have it and don’t feel happy, you may find yourself in a self-judgmental state.
+You might feel that you should be happy for reaching this place that defines success.

 Sometimes, perhaps often, what we think we want is not really what we want.